 Three months ended June 30,

-2015 2014
+2016 2015

 Revenues:

-Wind \$ 18,164 \$ 7,650
+Wind \$ 5,675 \$ 18,164

-Grid 5,559 4,046
+Grid 7,670 5,559

-Total \$ 23,723 \$ 11,696
+Total \$ 13,345 \$ 23,723

 Three months ended June 30,

-2015 2014
+2016 2015

-Operating income (loss):
+Operating (loss) profit:

-Wind \$ 127 \$ (3,480)
+Wind \$ (3,030) \$ 127

-Grid (6,508) (6,407)
+Grid (5,315) (6,508)

-Unallocated corporate expenses (1,876) (2,780)
+Unallocated corporate expenses (999) (1,876)

-Total \$ (8,257) \$ (12,667)
+Total \$ (9,344) \$ (8,257)

 The accounting policies of the business segments are the same as those for the consolidated Company.
 The Company's business segments have been determined in accordance with the Company's internal management structure, which is organized based on operating activities.
 The Company evaluates performance based upon several factors, of which the primary financial measures are segment revenues and segment operating loss.
 The disaggregated financial results of the segments reflect allocation of certain functional expense categories consistent with the basis and manner in which Company management internally disaggregates financial information for the purpose of assisting in making internal operating decisions.
-In addition, certain corporate expenses which the Company does not believe are specifically attributable or allocable to either of the two business segments have been excluded from the segment operating income (loss).
+In addition, certain corporate expenses which the Company does not believe are specifically attributable or allocable to either of the two business segments have been excluded from the segment operating loss.

-Unallocated corporate expenses primarily consist of stock-based compensation expense of \$1.1 million and an impairment charge of \$0.7 million, for the three months ended June 30, 2015.
-Unallocated corporate expenses primarily consist of stock-based compensation expense of \$1.6 million, as well as restructuring and impairment charges of \$1.2 million, for the three months ended June 30, 2014.
+Unallocated corporate expenses primarily consist of stock-based compensation expense of \$1.0 million and \$1.1 million in the three months ended June 30, 2016 and 2015, respectively, and an impairment charge of \$0.7 million for the three months ended June 30, 2015.

-Total assets for the two business segments as of June 30, 2015 and March 31, 2015 are as follows (in thousands):
+Total assets for the two business segments as of June 30, 2016 and March 31, 2016 are as follows (in thousands):

-June 30, March 31,
+June 30, 2016 March 31, 2016

-2015 2015

-Wind \$ 35,227 \$ 41,947
+Wind \$ 25,704 \$ 34,389

-Grid 40,440 42,482
+Grid 40,027 36,255

-Corporate assets 67,248 49,396
+Corporate assets 60,320 64,674

-Total \$ 142,915 \$ 133,825
+Total \$ 126,051 \$ 135,318

-The following table sets forth customers who represented 10% or more of the Company's total revenues for the three months ended June 30, 2015 and 2014:
+The following table sets forth customers who represented 10% or more of the Company's total revenues for the three months ended June 30, 2016 and 2015:

-Three months ended June 30,
+Three months ende Three months ended June 30,

-2015 2014
+2016 2015

-INOX Wind Limited 47% 48%
+INOX Wind Limited 27% 47%

+Reed & Reed Inc. 17%

+Essential Energy 13% %

+XJ Group Corporation 12% %

-Beijing JINGCHENG New Energy Co., Ltd 25% <10%
+Beijing JINGCHENG New Energy Co., Ltd -% 25%

 M.A.
-Mortenson Company 11% - %
+Mortenson Company % 11%

-16. Recent Accounting Pronouncements
+15. Recent Accounting Pronouncements

 In May 2014, the FASB and the International Accounting Standards Board (IASB) issued ASU 2014-09, ASU Revenue from Contracts with Customers (Topic 606), The guidance substantially converges final standards on revenue recognition between the FASB and IASB providing a framework on addressing revenue recognition issues and, upon its effective date, replaces almost all existing revenue recognition guidance, including industry-specific guidance, in current U.S. generally accepted accounting principles.
 The ASU is effective for annual reporting periods beginning after December 15, 2017.
-The Company is currently evaluating the impact of adopting ASU 2014-09 to determine the impact, if any, it may have on its current practices.
+The Company is currently evaluating the impact, if any, the adoption of ASU 2014-09 may have on its current practices.

 In July 2014, the FASB issued ASU 2014-12, Compensation - Stock Compensation (Topic 718): Accounting for Share Based Payments When the Terms of an Award Provide that a Performance Target could be Achieved after the Requisite Service Period.
 To account for such awards, a reporting entity should apply existing guidance in FASB Accounting Standards Codification Topic 718, Compensation - Stock Compensation, as it relates to awards with performance conditions that affect vesting.
 As such, the performance target should not be reflected in estimating the grant-date fair value of the award.
-This ASU is effective for annual reporting periods and interim periods, within those annual periods beginning after December 15, 2015.
-The Company is currently evaluating the impact of adopting ASU 2014-12 to determine the impact, if any, it may have on its current practices.
+The Company adopted ASU 2014-12 effective April 1, 2016 and concludes that there is no material impact on its current practices.